Gesang ist Dasein

 CC's productions make the audience feel as though they are an integral part of the performance.
 One aspect of our programming which sets us apart is our emphasis on text, either spoken or sung.
 The spoken-word is often woven into our presentations and given a place of honor.
 We create programming that inspires, uplifts and touches listeners.

-ClassicalCafé was recently awarded a BRIO award from the Bronx Council on the Arts and is a member of Fractured Atlas.
+Ilana Davidson has been awarded a BRIO award from the Bronx Council on the Arts, ClassicalCafé has been awarded several Arts Fund Grants and is fiscally sponsored by Fractured Atlas.